dictionaria/iquito/raw/intro.md

 Our work has been supported and facilitated by many other people.
 In particular, Nora England, at the University of Texas at Austin, made it possible to launch the ILDP as a long-term, multi-researcher project by joining us as PI on an Endangered Languages Documentation Programme grant (see below) while we were still graduate students, and she provided invaluable methodological and practical advice throughout the first phase of the ILDP.

 Gabel Sotíl García, at the *Universidad Nacional de la Amazonía Peruana* in Iquitos, played a crucial role in the administration of the ILDP in its early years, and has been a source of valuable guidance and enthusiastic support for our community-oriented work.
-Gustavo Solís Fonseca and Elsa Vílchez Jiménez of the *Centro de Investigación de la Lingüística Aplicada* at the *Universidad Nacional Mayor de San Marcos* (UNMSM) also provided essential support in the ILDP’s early years.
+Gustavo Solís Fonseca and Elsa Vílchez Jiménez of the *Centro de Investigación de la Lingüística Aplicada* at the *Universidad Nacional Mayor de San Marcos* (UNMSM) in Lima also provided essential support in the ILDP’s early years.

 We also want to express our sincerest thanks to Joel Sherzer and Tony Woodbury for giving us unusual latitude while we were graduate students at UT–Austin, and allowing us to launch the ILDP in parallel with our dissertation projects, as well as for all of their advice, wisdom, and encouragement in all of our projects.